GLASIER, KATHARINE BRUCE (25 Sept 1867

 are Island Magic (1934), The Middle Window (1935), The Castle on the Hill (1942), Gentian Hill (1949), The Rosemary Tree (1956), The White Witch (1958), The Scent of Water (1963), and The Child From the Sea (1970).
 She

-also published several children's books, including most famously The Little White Horse (1946), J. K.
+also published several children's books, including most famously The Little White Horse (1946), as well

 (1919), published before she was 20, and her last was her memoir, The Joy of the Snow (1974).